 The diversity of the subjects covered also provides a broad background knowledge appropriate for careers in biotechnology, the pharmaceutical and food industries, National Health Service laboratories (in hospital and public health departments), forensic science and agricultural establishments.
 Graduates have used their general intellectual training to enter a wide variety of non-scientific careers including education, finance and law, health and community work, information technology, management consultancy, manufacturing and journalism.

-The Univesity Careers service collates the latest data on the destinations of our students after study.
+In addition find the latest data on the destinations of our students after study at CMM.

 Types of employment undertaken by recent graduates, that directly use the experience gained during their degree, include: